Tackling issues earlier through smarter use of data

 As organisations working across Essex to deliver public services, we know that early intervention can prevent issues escalating which is better for the people affected and less expensive for the taxpayer.

-The Essex Data (ED) programme is a pilot funded by a grant awarded to Essex Partners to support system wide transformation.
-The Essex Data Programme has brought together people and technology to offer a way for Councils, Police, health and voluntary and community organisations in Essex to use the power of data to tackle some of our most challenging issues.
+The Essex Data (ED) programme began as a pilot in 2016, funded by a grant awarded to Essex Partners to support system wide transformation.
+The Essex Data Programme brought together people and technology to offer a way for Councils, Police, health and voluntary and community organisations in Essex to use the power of data to tackle some of our most challenging issues.

+ED was the first time that partners from across the public sector in Essex came together to share and use data to predict what challenges the future holds.
 A tool has been developed in partnership with PredictX to store and match the data and allows us to combine multiple sets of data from different organisations, for example schools, social workers and hospitals, and share the information safely and without identifying individuals.
 The data can be regularly refreshed to provide a dynamic picture and to refine risk predictions.
-This has massive potential for improving people’s lives and managing services such as health, because it enables us to deliver help early, which could reduce risk and prevent negative outcomes associated with hard to tackle issues such as Domestic Abuse.

-The pilot programme began in August 2016 and will run until August 2018.
-During this time the tool is being tested within different services in Essex so we can understand the potential of this type of technology to address some of our big challenges and transform the way public services work together.
+During the pilot the tool was tested within different services in Essex so we could understand the potential of this type of technology to address some of our big challenges, such as predicting school readiness, preventing escalating domestic abuse, identifying organised gang activity, and understanding A&E admissions and use the insight to transform the way public services work together.